adafruit/tinyuf2/README.md

 | STM32F4     |  ✔   |      ✔       |      ✔      |        ✔         |    ✔     |      |
 | STM32H5     |  ✔   |      ✔       |      ✔      |        ✔         |          |      |

+## Supported MCUs and Boards

+Please refer to [supported boards](./supported_boards.md) for the complete list of supported MCUs and boards.

 ## Build and Flash

 Following is generic compiling information.
 Each port may require extra set-up and slight different process e.g esp32s2